 Speaking of the public, anyone can go.
 Anyone from any city, town, county or state.
 You do not need to be a Beacon resident to go.

 It's really hard to see from the street.
-In fact, you can't.
-It's hidden behind trees and woods.
+In fact, you can't see from Route 9D - it's hidden behind trees and woods.